oampo/thinkful-projects/node/form_handling_and_servers/band.md

 To complete this project, you'll want to be familiar with the following concepts:

-- [Simple Express servers](https://courses.thinkful.com/node-001v4/assignment/2.1.1): How to create a server which will respond to HTTP requests
+- [Simple Express servers](https://courses.thinkful.com/node-001v4/assignment/2.1.1), which respond to HTTP requests.
-- [Form Handling](https://courses.thinkful.com/oreilly-node-express/chapter/1.12): Using the body-parser to receive form data
+- [Form Handling](https://courses.thinkful.com/oreilly-node-express/chapter/1.12).
+You can use the body-parser to receive form data.
-- [String Concatenation](https://courses.thinkful.com/node-001v4/assignment/1.1.2): "Gluing together" two strings
+- [String Concatenation](https://courses.thinkful.com/node-001v4/assignment/1.1.2) for "gluing together" two strings.
-- [GET Requests](https://courses.thinkful.com/node-001v4/assignment/2.2.2): A GET request is a web request soliciting data.
+- [GET Requests](https://courses.thinkful.com/node-001v4/assignment/2.2.2): for requesting data from a web server.